Mike-Power666/Mike-Power666.github.io/_pages/students.md

 ## Former High School Students

 *The following are some of my former high school students who took one of my advanced classes.
-They have since graduated and moved on to the next stage of their academic career.
-This information was given and shared with their permission, and any other former students who have graduated are also welcome to share this information if they would like their names included.*
+They have since graduated and moved on to the next stage of their academic careers.
+This information was given and shared with their permission, and any other former students who have graduated are also welcome to share this information if they would like their names included.
+If any of this information needs to be updated, former students should let me know, especially the achievements category.*

 <div class="table-responsive">
   <table>